Humber: History

 On 23 August 1921, the British airship R38 crashed into the estuary near Hull, killing 44 of the 49 crew on board.

+Governance

+Until 1974 the Humber formed part of the boundary between the traditional counties of Yorkshire and Lincolnshire, as well as their large subdivisions the East Riding of Yorkshire and Parts of Lindsey (which were administrative counties in their own right from 1889 to 1974, along with the city of Kingston Upon Hull and the county borough of Grimsby).
 From 1974 to 1996, the areas now known as the East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire constituted the county of Humberside.
 The Humber, from 1996, forms a boundary between the East Riding of Yorkshire (to the north) and North Lincolnshire and North East Lincolnshire, to the south.

 Fortifications

 The Humber Forts were built in the mouth of the estuary for the First World War.
 Planned in 1914, their construction started in 1915 and they were not completed until 1919.
 A coastal battery at Easington, Fort Goodwin or Kilnsea Battery, faced the Bull Sands Fort.
 They were also garrisoned during the Second World War, and were finally abandoned for military use in 1956.

 Fort Paull is further upstream, a Napoleonic-era emplacement replaced in the early 20th century by Stallingborough Battery opposite Sunk Island.